eellpp/pubScratchpad/Tech/security/SSL/java_ssl_keystore_truststore.md

 ### How **SSL certificates**, **keystores**, and **truststores** work together:

+For java we have three things
+- a ssl cert in pfx format and has password
+- a keystore
+- a truststore

 ### 1. **SSL Certificate and Password**
 - **SSL Certificate**: An SSL certificate is a digital document that authenticates a server or client, ensuring secure communication over SSL/TLS.
 It contains a public key and is often issued by a trusted Certificate Authority (CA).
 - **Password**: When you acquire an SSL certificate, you might receive it in a protected form, such as a `.p12` or `.pfx` file, which contains both the certificate and the private key.
 A password protects this file.